verrazzano/docs/content/en/docs/examples/sock-shop.md

 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

-**NOTE:** The Sock Shop application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/sockshop`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
-All files and paths in this document are relative to
+**NOTE:** The Sock Shop example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/sockshop`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-`<VERRAZZANO_HOME>/examples/sockshop`.
+All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/sockshop`.

 ## Deploy the Sock Shop application

 This example application provides a [Helidon](https://helidon.io) implementation of the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/).
 It uses OAM resources to define the application deployment.

 1. Create a namespace for the Sock Shop application and add a label identifying the namespace as managed by Verrazzano.
    ```